Step 3: Talk with the other employer

 If any employees decide they do not want to transfer, the old employer must update ELI as soon as possible and inform the new employer.

-Checks the old employer should do before sending ELI
+Checks before sending ELI

 The old employer should check if: